apache/incubator-livy/docs/rest-api.md

 ### POST /sessions/{sessionId}/completion

-Runs a statement in a session.
+Returns code completion candidates for the specified code in the session.

 #### Request Body